taazarel/Voheim/Standard Exora.md

 ## Systems
 ### Power Generation
 Either through steam or air-propulsion.
-Air-propulsion will only allow the machine to run for a limited time before it has to recharge.
+- Air-propulsion will only allow the machine to run for a limited time before it has to recharge.
 The rule is a maximum of 1 hour, with a 5 hour waiting time to charge up fully.
+- If running on steam, a Standard Exora can run for as long as there is water in its tank, however.
+The pilot will need to pour in more water to keep it running.
+This can be done from inside the cockpit.
 ### Propulsion
+By using its appendages it can run, walk or climb over most obstacles.
 ### Weapons & Armaments
 Swords, guns or crossbows have been manufactured and can be fitted onto the body.
 Armaments are available at an additional fee.
 Custom orders are prohibitively expensive.